intelligentMachines-ITU/LFC-Dataset/README.md

-# Detecting Fiream and Firearm-Carriers Pairs
+# Detecting Fiream / weapons and Firearm (weapon)-Carriers Pairs

 **Paper Title:** Detection and Localization of Firearm Carriers in Complex Scenes for Improved Safety Measures